osg-htc/technology/docs/policy/container-release.md

 ### Cleanup ###

-The OSG will keep images based on the [Docker Hub image retention policy](https://www.docker.com/pricing/retentionfaq).
-In summary, container images that have not been pulled or updated in 6 months will be removed.
+Image tags older than 6 months will be automatically removed.

 Validation
 ----------